THE VANISHING OF THE BEES

 I heard that cell phones and may have something to do with it, is this true?

-Our information is sourced from the USDA's annual reports on honeybee health, USDA's most recent information on the productivity and estimated pollination effectiveness of bees, and from recent peer-reviewed publications.
+Our information is sourced from recent peer-reviewed publications, the USDA's annual reports on honey bee health, and the USDA's most recent information on the productivity and estimated pollination effectiveness of bees.